 Charge: Bestiality.

-124. Sexual intercourse with young person

-Any person who has unlawful sexual intercourse with another person who is under the age of 17 years is guilty of a crime.
+123 124.
+Sexu al intercourse with young person (1) Any person who has unlawful sexual intercourse with another person who is under the age of 17 years is guilty of a crime.
 Charge: Sexual intercourse with a young person under the age of 17 years.

-- (3) The consent of a person against whom a crime is alleged to have been committed under this section is a defence to such a charge only where, at the time the crime was alleged to have been committed - - (a) that person was of or above the age of 15 years and the accused person was not more than 5 years older than that person; or - (b) that person was of or above the age of 12 years and the accused person was not more than 3 years older than that person. - (4) This section is to be taken to be in force from 4 April 1924. - $(5) \quad \ldots \quad \ldots \quad \ldots$
+(2) (3) The consent of a person against whom a crime is alleged to have been committed under this section is a defence to such a charge only where, at the time the crime was alleged to have been committed - (a) that person was of or above the age of 15 years and the accused person was not more than 5 years older than that person; or (b) that person was of or above the age of 12 years and the accused person was not more than 3 years older than that person.
+(4) This section is to be taken to be in force from 4 April 1924.
+(5)

-(6) Nothing in subsection (4) impugns or otherwise affects the lawfulness of a conviction arising from conduct that occurred before the commencement of the Criminal Code Amendment (Sexual Offences) Act 1987.
+Nothing in subsection (4) impugns or otherwise (6) affects the lawfulness of a conviction arising conduct occurred before the from that commencement of the Criminal Code Amendment (Sexual Offences) Act 1987.